Survive This: Season 1 production

 The participants were given little in the way of supplies.
 They had no camp stoves or sleeping bags, and at times water was so scarce that they squeezed liquid from moss.

-A one-hour Season One finale featured a search and rescue (SAR) operation to locate and extract the remaining participants.
+The one-hour season 1 finale featured a search and rescue (SAR) operation to locate and extract the remaining participants.
 The Ontario Provincial Police (OPP) and the Georgian Bay Volunteer Search and Rescue (GBVSAR) participated in the filming of the final episode, which involved a GBVSAR search team and the OPP's K9, marine, and air units.
 Filming of the finale took a single day.

 The final scenes were shot at the end of the summer of 2008.
 Some footage and a trailer for the show were shown at MIPCOM, a market and trade event in the entertainment industry held in Cannes, France.
 The first two completed episodes screened to buyers and markets at the MIPTV Media Market in March 2009.
 Corus Entertainment's YTV picked up the show for broadcast in Canada in April 2008.
 Time Warner's Cartoon Network agreed to air the show in the U.S. in March 2009.
 The first season ended with a one-hour finale.
 9 Story Entertainment sold distribution rights to Cartoon Network's Boomerang Channel Latin America, YLE in Finland, and Teleview International in the Middle East in April 2009.

 Producer 9 Story Entertainment began to license the show in May 2009, seeking to put the Survive This logo and images from the show on board games, books, video games, role-playing games, and clothing.